Cover cashews with boiling-hot water. Let rest, uncovered, at room temperature for 1 hour. Then drain thoroughly and set aside.

 Add walnuts and salt to food processor and process into a meal.
 Then add dates back in and blend until a loose dough forms - it should stick together when you squeeze a bit between your fingers.
 If too crumbly, add a few more dates.
 If too sticky, add more crushed walnuts.
 Set aside.

-If using a springform pan, line with parchment paper.
-If using ramekins or muffin tins, cut parchment paper into circles the size of the base of your ramekins or muffin tins.
+If using a springform pan (7" or smaller works best), line with parchment paper.
+If using ramekins (you'll need 4-6 depending on size) or muffin tins (12 standard), cut parchment paper into circles the size of the base of your ramekins or muffin tins.
 Also, cut out two long strips of parchment paper per ramekin and lay them in an "X" shape at the base.
 Top with circle shape.
 This creates little tabs that make removing the cheesecakes easier to pop out once set.
 (For muffin tins, you can also just use cupcake liners.)
+Note: You can also make in a standard, 9" cake pan – just line the whole dish with parchment paper for easy removal.

 Divide crust evenly among ramekins or tins (or springform pan), and press down with fingers to evenly distribute.
 Use a small glass wrapped in parchment paper, or the back of a spoon, to press down firmly, allowing some crust to come up the sides.
 Set in freezer.